What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 You must have identified a (rough) topic on which you wish to conduct research.

-You have found a support team consisting of two professors from the University of Applied Sciences and one postdoc who will supervise you in the preparation of your dissertation.
-A corresponding support agreement must be attached to the application for admission as a doctoral candidate.
+You have found a supervisory committee consisting of two professors from the Faculty of Human Sciences and one postdoctoral researcher who will supervise you in the preparation of your dissertation.
+A corresponding supervision agreement must be attached to the application for admission as a doctoral candidate.

 At least one of the supervising university lecturers must always be a member of the Faculty of Human Sciences; if only external supervisors are desired, a doctorate at the Faculty of Human Sciences is not possible.

-From a professional perspective, however, it is sometimes sensible or advisable to appoint a professor and/or a postdoctoral researcher from another faculty of the University of Cologne or another university to the supervision team, e.g. for an interdisciplinary doctoral project or if the external person has special expertise in the chosen field.
+From a professional perspective, however, it is sometimes useful or advisable to appoint a professor and/or a postdoctoral researcher from another faculty of the University of Cologne or another university to the supervision team, e.g. for an interdisciplinary doctoral project or if the external person has special expertise in the chosen field of research.

-External postdocs may be admitted to the supervision team without a separate application.
+External postdoctoral researchers may be admitted to the supervision team without a separate application.

-The doctoral files at the University of Cologne are kept electronically via the Docfile program: https://www.portal.uni-koeln.de/docfile.html.
-By registering in Docfile, you create an electronic file containing all your admission and doctoral-relevant data and documents.
-The data, documents and information stored there are processed by the doctoral office during the entire doctoral process and can be viewed by you at any time.
+The doctoral files at the University of Cologne are kept electronically via the Docfile database: https://www.portal.uni-koeln.de/docfile.htme.
+By registering in Docfile, you create an electronic file containing all the data and documents relevant for your admission and the doctoral procedure.
+The data, documents and information are processed by the doctoral office during the entire doctoral process and can be viewed by you at any time.

 A registration wizard guides you through the registration process.